Set Up Project Fields

 For more information on how to catalog linked authorities, see Names & Getty Vocabularies.

 To set up a linked field:

-- Select the linked field type when adding a new field and save the changes.
+- Select the linked field type when adding a new field.
+Input a field label.

 - creating a new record though an Excel spreadsheet import with the SSID entered as NEW and the other fields left blank

-Default values may be overwritten or modified in the record and with new data in Excel spreadsheet imports, unless the field is read-only in the cataloging screen.
+Default values may be overwritten or modified in the record and with new data in Excel spreadsheet imports, unless the field is read-only in the cataloging form.

 To set a default value: